 On the first day of that special session, legislation was passed to hold an election on May 13, 1861, to select 120 delegates to a convention of the people of North Carolina.
 Unlike the earlier vote in March, this was not about whether to hold a convention but only about whom to send.
 The General Assembly had already made the decision on behalf of the people that the convention would meet in Raleigh on May 20, 1861.
 Furthermore, there would be no restrictions on its scope and no popular referendum on its decisions.
 The mistakes of the past wouldn’t be repeated this time.

-The delegates who were elected to that convention owned an average of 30.5 slaves each and came with opinions that had been shaped by the President’s request for troops.
-More than half of them belonged to the elite planter class based on the total number of slaves that they owned.
-The convention voted unanimously to secede from the Union on the first day that it convened, May 20, 1861.
-But that is not to say that everyone in the room was equally enthusiastic about it.
+The delegates who were elected to that convention enslaved an average of 30.5 people each and came with opinions that had been shaped by the President’s request for troops.
+More than half of them belonged to the elite planter class based on the total number of people they enslaved.
+The convention voted unanimously to secede from the Union on the first day it convened, May 20, 1861.
+But that is not to say that everyone in the room was equally enthusiastic about that decision.
 The editor of the North Carolina Standard was there as a delegate and later recalled the scene in this way:

 I remember well that when the act of Secession was consummated the body looked like a sea, partly in storm, partly calm, the Secessionists shouting and throwing up their hats and rejoicing, and the Conservatives sitting quietly, calm, and depressed.

-My great, great, great grandfather would have been in the latter group if he had been elected as a delegate.
-But it’s important to remember the embarrassing truth that he and most of the other slave-owning, pro-slavery Unionists were only reluctant secessionists because they believed it would eventually lead to the destruction of the institution of slavery.
+My great-great-great-grandfather would have been in the latter group if he had been elected as a delegate.
+But it’s important to remember the embarrassing truth that he and most of the other slaveholding, pro-slavery Unionists were only reluctant secessionists because they believed it would eventually lead to the destruction of the institution of slavery.
 They, of course, were right about that.
 Yet they would not remain in the Union if it required them to bear arms against South Carolinians.

 One of those Unionists-turned-secessionists was Zebulon Vance, who would later become the wartime Governor of North Carolina.
 In some of his correspondence before he had concluded his term as a U.S. Representative, he wrote that it would be suicidal for North Carolina and the other states of the Upper South (i.e., Delaware, Kentucky, Tennessee, Maryland, Virginia, Arkansas, and Missouri) to join forces with the Lower South.
 Nevertheless, that’s exactly what half of them did.
 Listed in order of secession, those four states were Virginia, Arkansas, Tennessee, and North Carolina.
 Zeb Vance’s private fears, shared by many, would prove to be prophetic.